goessner/microjam/docs/usage.md

 > **Note:**
 >Sort order of files by *type* makes sense in explorer view, but it's not VSCode's default order.
 So &mu;Jam adds an entry `"explorer.sortOrder":"type"` to user settings file `.vscode/settings.json`.
 You can add more individual settings to that file.

-## Editing Markdown Files

-It is not much to say here, since markdown editing is excellently done by VSCode editor.
-There are only a few assisting &mu;Jam features worth mentioning.

 ### Frontmatter Snippet